quantum-ods/qmlcourse/qmlcourseRU/book/qnnblock/barrenplateau.md

 In [Cerezo et al, 2020](https://arxiv.org/abs/2001.00550), the authors show that if each $2$-qubit unitary of the HEA follows a 2-design and if your cost function is local (more on that later), then you will **not** have any barren plateau if the number of layers grows as $O(log(n))$ (where $n$ is the number of qubits).
 On the other hand, you will have one if the number of layers grows as $O(poly(n))$.
 While those laws were only proven in the context of the HEA, they are likely to hold for other types of ansatzes.

+So, are barren plateaus destroying all hopes of optimizing deep quantum circuits?
+Potentially not: correlating parameters in the circuit, for instance by having many gates sharing the same parameter, has been shown to be helpful in mitigating the phenomenon.
+Therefore, ansatzes such as QAOA might not exhibit any barren plateau.
+We will discuss that in more details when talking about mitigation strategies.

 ### When the cost function is global